The Talisman (King and Straub novel): Plot

+As Jack & Richard flee the Agincourt, Gardner & Morgan try to shoot them with Gardner's rifle; however, the sunlight coming off the scope reflects off the Talisman & back into the rifle, blowing it to pieces & brutally injuring Gardner.
+Jack uses the Talisman to heal Richard and to kill Gardner by melting him after a fight on the castle steps, avenging his father, and faces off with Morgan on the beach.
+Eventually, after a long battle, he manages to kill Morgan by deflecting a lightning bolt from his device back into him with the Talisman.
+Jack heals Speedy & Richard, and, after a night in the Territories, returns to New Hampshire with Richard in a Cadillac Eldorado driven by a brother of Wolf.
+Jack reunites with Lily and uses the Talisman a final time to save his mother and the Queen, at which point it's physical form vanishes.
+The novels ends with the two embracing in the hotel room.

 Publication history

 The idea of writing The Talisman first took form when Stephen King moved with his family to London in early 1977.
 It was there he met Peter and Susan Straub, and their children.
 The two writers became friends, both being fans of each other's work.
 King and his family left London three months later to return to the United States.
 Straub and King had talked multiple times before about collaborating to write a book, but nothing ever surfaced until years after King returned stateside, when the Straubs also moved to the United States.
 According to King, they began collaborating.
 Their literary friendship continued after The Talisman was published; in 1999 they began working on the sequel, Black House (2001), which deals with Sawyer as an adult.
-The book's sequel Black House presents a retcon that the Territories are a parallel to All-World.
+That book presents a retcon that the Territories are a parallel to All-World.
 This is made most clear by King's introduction to The Little Sisters of Eluria where he states the pavilion where Jack Sawyer meets Sophie is the same one in The Little Sisters.